bimdata/documentation/src/viewer/viewer_sdk.md

 ### Usage

-When going on [http://localhost:8080](http://localhost:8080), a simple interface will parse your projects and models and let you open the one you want.
+When going on [http://localhost:8080](http://localhost:8080), a simple interface will let you open the project and model you want.
 You can directly open one by opening an URL using specific Ids, for example : [http://localhost:8080/viewer?cloudId=391&projectId=634&ifcId=1491](http://localhost:8080/viewer?cloudId=391&projectId=634&ifcId=1491)

 ## Create your plugin